 Yes, the route used in Speed Climbing is always the same.
 Everyone can practice on the same holds in the exact same positions, knowing they’ll be competing on the same route.
 It’s been that way since the speed climbing route was originally set back in

-There used to be different routes but it got standardized really because there hasn’t been much of an official organization for speed climbing.
+There used to be different routes but they got standardized only because there hasn’t been much of an official organization for speed climbing.
 There are calls to change the route every few years.
-Now with the Olympics it would make sense to change it every four years straight after the games finish.
+Now with the Olympics, it would make sense to change it every four years straight after the games finish.